spack/spack/lib/spack/docs/basic_usage.rst

    ==> Activated extension py-nose@1.3.4%gcc@4.4.7 arch=linux-debian7-x86_64-5f70f816 for python@2.7.8%gcc@4.4.7.
    ==> Activated extension py-numpy@1.9.1%gcc@4.4.7 arch=linux-debian7-x86_64-66733244 for python@2.7.8%gcc@4.4.7.

-Several things have happened here.
+Several things happened here.
 The user requested that ``py-numpy`` be activated in the ``python`` installation it was built with.
 Spack knows that ``py-numpy`` depends on ``py-nose`` and ``py-setuptools``, so it activated those packages first.
-Finally, once all dependencies were activated in the ``python`` installation, ``py-numpy`` was activated as well.
+Once all dependencies were activated in the ``python`` installation, ``py-numpy`` was activated as well.

 If we run ``spack extensions`` again, we now see the three new